Good old pip # (make sure it is up-to-date: pip install -U pip setuptools) pip install pyscaffold ## Conda for the datascience fans conda install -c conda-forge pyscaffold ## Or even pipx for the virtualenv aficionados pipx install pyscaffold

-This will create a new folder my_project containing a perfect project template with everything you need for some serious coding.
+This will create a new folder called my_project containing a perfect project template with everything you need for some serious coding.

 Type putup -h to learn about more configuration options.
-PyScaffold assumes that you have Git installed and set up on your PC, meaning at least your name and email configured.
-The project template in my_project provides you with following features:
+PyScaffold assumes that you have Git installed and set up on your PC, meaning at least your name and email are configured.

 Configuration & Packaging

 All configuration can be done in setup.cfg like changing the description, URL, classifiers, installation requirements and so on as defined by setuptools.
 That means in most cases it is not necessary to tamper with setup.py.